openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 ^^^^^^^

 Operation is started by generating a command.
 A host can send a command to either a single card or to all the connected cards.
 A command is transferred serially on the CMD line.
 MSB is transmitted first and LSB is transmitted last.
-Transmission bit is 1, as command is transmitted from host to device.
+Direction bit is 1, as command is transmitted from host to device.

 +--------------+-----------+------------------+----------------+------------------+-------+---------+
 | Bit position | 47        | 46               | [45:40]        | [39:8]           | [7:1] | 0       |